sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-validation.rst

 Node Schema Validation
 ----------------------------------------

-Below is a sample workflow that contains ``Node Schema Validation`` processor in Fire Insights.
+Below is a sample workflow that contains ``Node Schema Validation`` processor in Sparkflows.
 It demonstrates the usage of ``Node Schema Validation`` node to validate incoming dataset schema against defined schema validation rules.
 It also imputes missing values as per rules definition.

 It does the following processing of data: